Composting 101

 What can I add to my vermicompost (worm) bin?

 Keep your vermicompost bin indoors or in a shady spot in your yard.
 If outdoors, keep it close to a back door to make access more convenient.
 Check your worms to make sure their home is not too wet or dry.
 You can add shredded newspaper to help soak up excess moisture.
-Worms will eventually eat the newspaper too.
+Worms will eventually eat the newspaper.

 DO Vermicompost: